square/flow/README.md

 }
 ```

-## Backstack

-The Backstack is the history of Paths, with the head being the current Path.

 ## Flow

-The Flow holds the current Backstack and offers navigation.
+The Flow holds the current History and offers navigation.

 ```java
 flow.set(new TrackScreen(albumId, trackId));